-96. Gaya is located in south central Bihar on the banks of the River Phalgu, between 84.4^o and 85.5^o east longitude and 24.5^o and 25.1^oNorth latitude.
-It is the district headquarters City of Gaya District and is situated at about 100 km south of State Capital Patna (Figure 9).Gaya is a prominent and most important religious centre for Hindus.
+77. Gaya is located in south central Bihar on the banks of the River Phalgu, between 84.4^oand85.5^o east longitude and 24.5^o and 25.1^onorth latitude.
+It is the district headquarters City of Gaya District and is situated at about 100 km south of State Capital Patna (Figure 7).Gaya is a prominent and most important religious center for Hindus.
 The City is well connected by road and railways with the State Capital Patna and other Cities in the State.
-Bodh Gaya, situated at 13 km south of Gaya, is a world famous Buddhist Centre, which attracts significant number of international tourists.
+Bodh Gaya, situated at 13 km south of Gaya, is a world famous Buddhist Center, which attracts significant number of international tourists.
 Gaya has an airport to serve for this purpose.

-97. Gaya is a Municipal Corporation with an area of 50.17 sq km.
+78. Gaya is a Municipal Corporation with an area of 50.17 sq km.
 It is divided into 53 wards and had a population of 4, 63,454 (Census 2011).
 The gross population density of the city is 78 persons per hectare.
-Figure 10 shows Gaya city map.
+Figure 8 shows Gaya city map.

-Figure 9: Location of Gaya in Bihar
+Figure 7: Location of Gaya in Bihar

-Figure 10: Gaya City
+Figure 8: Gaya City